 - 9.233 This section discusses supply side effects which are expected to be positive but limited in the short to medium term, but which are expected to become more important as congestion increases.
 While a UK level methodology exists for estimating GVA impacts (but not a regional or Scotland level one), the methodology for estimating employment impacts from these effects has not been developed.
-Therefore we have made only a qualitative assessment at this time. - 9.234 In the period 1990 to 2000, GDP per capita in Scotland grew on average by 1.83% per annum, driven largely by growth in GDP per employee of 1.56% per annum with a small additional contribution from the employment rate and the participation rate, which adds additional labour resource to the economy. - 9.235 Post 2000 GDP per capita in Scotland grew by only 0.92% per annum, driven mostly by growth of 0.83% per annum in the employment rate and 0.7% per annum in the participation rate with a slightly declining GDP per employee.
-The principal factor underlying this decline was the loss of high added value electronics activity, which effectively collapsed in 2000 2001 due to restructuring and movement of activities to Eastern Europe.
-This would have had little effect on growth in the Edinburgh city region. - 9.236 This most recent lower rate of growth rests within a positive longer term trend, however.
-Econometric forecasting work commissioned by the Scottish Executive has also predicted strong growth over next twenty years, for the Lothians region in particular, but a reasonable degree of uncertainty must be attached to any such forecasts. - 9.237 Transport can increase both the attractiveness of work by reducing cost and travel barriers, and through processes which make businesses and hence workers more productive.
+Therefore we have made only a qualitative assessment at this time. - 9.234 In the period 1990 to 2000, GDP per capita in Scotland grew on average by 1.83% per annum, compared with UK growth of 2.10% per annum.
+Over this period, in Scotland GDP per employee grew by 1.56% per annum while in the UK it grew by 2.22% per annum.
+In Scotland growth in GDP per employee accounted for most of the growth in output per head, but not all of it.
+There was a small additional contribution from the employment rate and the participation rate, which adds additional labour resource to the economy. - 9.235 Post 2000 GDP per capita in Scotland grew by only 0.92% per annum.
+GDP per employee actually fell but the employment rate grew by 0.83% and the participation rate grew by 0.7% per annum.
+The factors underlying the negative performance in GDP per employee are also important as they give insight into the elements that make up output per employee.
+In the case of Scotland post 2000, the principal factor underlying the decline was the loss of high added value electronics activity, which effectively collapsed in 2000 2001 due to restructuring and movement of activities to Eastern Europe.
+Subsequently the growth of the public sector and a loosening of constraints on recruitment of staff in local authorities and the health service have probably also had adverse effects on productivity. - 9.236 Transport can increase both the attractiveness of work by reducing cost and travel barriers, and through processes which make businesses and hence workers more productive.
 Long run economic growth depends largely on supply side effects which expand factor productivity and increase the amount of factors of production available within the economy.
 Productivity growth in the UK has typically been relatively slow compared with other G8 countries, but at least has been sustained over the last 15 years or so thanks to reducing supply side rigidities and increasing labour and product markets flexibility.